RosterElf Logo

 Use action verbs

-Start each step with a verb: Click, Enter, Submit, Check, Verify, Send, etc.
+Start each step with a verb: Click, Enter, Submit, Check, Verify, Send, Count, Sign.

 One action per step

-Each numbered step should contain only one action to avoid confusion.
+Each numbered step should contain only one action to avoid confusion and missed steps.

 Include visuals

-Screenshots, diagrams, and flowcharts help users understand complex processes.
+Screenshots, diagrams, and flowcharts help users understand complex or multi-system processes.

 Specify who does what

-Clearly identify which role is responsible for each step.
+Clearly identify which role or position is responsible for each step in the procedure.

 Note exceptions

-Document what to do when things do not go as planned (error handling).
+Document what to do when things do not go as planned — error handling is often the most valuable part.

 Link related procedures

-Cross-reference related procedures and policies to provide context.
+Cross-reference related procedures and parent policies to provide full context.

 Procedure checklist